Some Social Security recipients say they're desperate for latest stimulus checks

 IRS officials have touted the agency's delivery of the latest round of stimulus checks as reaching eligible Americans in "record time."
 Yet some Social Security recipients in urgent need of financial assistance say they're still waiting for the emergency relief payment.

+It's unclear how long it will now take for the IRS to send the payments to the 30 million beneficiaries.
+The IRS didn't immediately return a request for comment.

+Some Social Security recipients told CBS MoneyWatch that the delay is causing financial stress and problems.

 "I'm having to put off everything — utility bills, cable.
-I had to be late on rent," Mark Stevens, 65, of Pensacola, Florida, told CBS MoneyWatch.
+I had to be late on rent," Mark Stevens, 65, of Pensacola, Florida, said.

 Stevens took notice when the IRS on March 12 said that a payment date for Social Security recipients would be announced "shortly," and he expected his stimulus money to arrive quickly given that the second relief payment approved by lawmakers in late December had arrived within two days of the law authorizing it.
 No such luck.